-Full-Time employees qualified to waive/opt-out of coverage shall receive the following monthly rate.
+Full-time employees qualified to waive/opt-out of medical coverage shall receive 80% of the monthly CalPERS-Kaiser (LA region 3) rate, as follows.
+Based on eligibility.
 The amount will be paid to the employee as taxable earnings.
+The 80% medical opt-out will also be adjusted based on revised medical rates.